Your dog must already understand that the Spontaneous Sit with Eye Contact is the way he can earn resources in order for this exercise to work.

 Some dogs get overly excited about seeing the treat off to the side and may jump to try to get the treat.
 For those dogs, you can do one of two things.
 (1) Hold the treat higher so your dog doesn’t think you are trying to tease him into jumping to get the treat.
 (2) Wait for your dog to offer a spontaneous sit.
 Patiently wait for your dog to glance up at your eyes and MR. You can prompt your dog by simply shifting your weight a little, which is usually enough to get your dog’s attention.

 This can be played independently of spontaneous sits or combined with it.
 Be sure to practice this with the dog in a down or stand as well as a sit.

-Now do the same thing but switch hands or try both hands.
-Gradually work your distracting treat hand closer and closer to your dog, until your hand is right next to your dog’s face and they can give you eye contact.
+- Now do the same thing but switch hands or try both hands.
+Gradually work your distracting treat hand closer and closer to your dog, until your hand is right next to your dog’s face and he can give you eye contact.
 Practice both on and off lead.

-It is not necessary to hold your treat out to the side forever to get eye contact.
+- It is not necessary to hold your treat out to the side forever to get eye contact.
 The purpose is just to make it very clear to your dog that looking at you pays off.
 Once your dog will sit and look at you, you can stop holding the treat to the side.
-However, holding the treat out to the side and moving it closer to the dog is a good way to test how good their eye contact is what he is being paid for.
+However, holding the treat out to the side and moving it closer to the dog is a good way to test if your dog really understands that the eye contact is what he is being paid for.